lazkoiou/AllwynProject/README.txt

 and create and attach an allure report.
 You can find a screenshot of this in the deliverables folder "deliverables/report/screenshots"

+Lastly, to complete the CI/CD, so that a Jenkins build is performed after each merge with the master branch.
+We have 2 options:
+1. Create a GitHub hook for scm polling
+2. Poll SCM (used this approach for the sake of this project)
+    - we can set the regex as 'H * * * *' to check every hour if any merge has occurred

 ##################
 # Allure reports #
 ##################